jm-0x/VOIS/readme.md

 # VOIS
-This repository contains the full source for a VOIS, a final coursework (2021).
+This repository contains the full source for a final coursework (2021).

 # Components
 A list of components **VOIS** consist of